sethbrasile/personal-blog/content/cv.md

 I also provided code review and oversaw a group of college students building a mass video conferencing app for their Senior project.
 This app is intended to eventually replace BetterLife's existing video conferencing system.
 This system is not yet in use, but it is finished and it is incredible.

-I still work with BetterLife, but the bulk of the dev work is done and we're in "maintenance mode" for now which only needs me for about 5 hours per week.
+I still work with BetterLife, but the bulk of the dev work is done and we're in "maintenance mode" for now which only needs me for a few hours per week.

 #### BetterLife Tech Stack